Experience Sailing and Boating on Burlington Bay

 - For Paddlers: an Associate Membership including kayak/canoe storage within a fenced area and easy access to our dedicated launch ramp and docks.

-- An active events calendar which includes:
+- An active events calendar that includes:

-- Commodore's Ball, Sailpast, Annual Regatta, Fall Frolics, Christmas and New Year's Parties as well as many cruising/racing seminars, movie/pub nights, safety seminars, marine related training programs etc.
+- Commodore's Ball, Sailpast, Annual Regatta, Fall Frolics, Christmas and New Year's Parties as well as many cruising/racing seminars, movie/pub nights, safety seminars, marine-related training programs, etc.

 - Informative monthly newsletter 'Underway' delivered

 - BS&BC Safe Sport Policy package (more on the safe sport policy below)